3 Tips to Build a Stronger Fashion Brand

 Intercultural negotiations present multiple levels of complexity which impair communication; including:

 However, as presented by Salacuse (2003) in his book The Global Negotiator, the most impacting cultural distance can found between the negotiators.
-Personal relationships are the context in which each of our individual’s cultures can have a strong repercussion on both:
+Personal relationships are the context where individual cultures can have the strongest repercussions on:

-Culture can be something challenging to pinpoint, interestingly enough; however, there seems to be a consensus in academia, when it comes to comparing it to an “onion”.
+Culture can be something challenging to pinpoint, however, there seems to be a consensus in academia, when it comes to comparing it to an “onion”.

 Just like an onion, culture has multiple layers, the outer, and the most apparent shell is represented by behaviours (as one behaves on one particular occasion).
 The second layer is called attitudes, (for instance, the aptitude to punctuality), then we have norms, and finally values.
-Despite being rooted deep into the ‘heart’ of the onion, we can see how values have a strong impact on business decision-making.
-We’ll make examples to clarify how this happens, almost daily in any business.
+Despite being rooted deep into the ‘heart’ of the onion, values have a strong impact on business decision-making.

 1. How cultural values affect decision-making